sanchitd5/beacon_monitoring/beacon_monitoring/README.md

 iBeacon two: UUID: D66BA202-6589-677F-C735-17E3856F065C
 ```

-Registering the beacons in our plugin can be done as presented below:
+Registering these beacons in our plugin can be done as presented below:
 ```dart
 import 'package:beacon_monitoring/beacon_monitoring.dart';